Ingalara Creek railway bridge, Colinton

-The Ingalara Creek railway bridge is a heritage-listed former railway bridge that carried the Bombala railway line across Ingalara Creek at Michelago in the Snowy Monaro Regional Council local government area of New South Wales, Australia.
+The Ingalara Creek railway bridge is a heritage-listed disused railway bridge that carried the Bombala railway line across Ingalara Creek near Michelago in the Monaro region of New South Wales, Australia.
 It was designed by John Whitton in his capacity as Engineer-in-Chief for Railways and built in 1889.
 It is also known as the Michelago Rail Bridge over Ingalara Creek and the Ingalara Creek Railway Viaduct.
 The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 On 1 December 2020, changes were made to exemptions relating to the bridge's heritage status.

 History

 The railway was extended from Queanbeyan to Cooma in 1887–89.
 At that time, the Engineer-in-Chief for Railways, John Whitton, was under government pressure to reduce construction costs.
 One common method was to build timber bridges, mostly ballast top timber beam bridges.
 However, for two major waterways, Ingalara Creek and Bredbo River (Bredbo Rail Bridge) he chose to use Queen post deck trusses, a type of timber truss viaduct that he had already used on the Main North line between Glen Innes and Wallangarra.
 Nearer to Cooma, at Chakola, he chose a different type of timber viaduct to cross Numeralla River (formerly known as Umaralla River).
 Several of Whitton's other Queen post deck truss bridges - the Beardy Waters, Severn River and Bluff River viaducts and the Tenterfield Creek bridge - are also heritage-listed.